Anasaksbi1/alx-pre_course/0x01_git/README.md

-Created a new directory 0x01-git in your alx-precourse repo.
+Created a new directory called 0x01-git in your alx-precourse repo.